-Farmer is the author of the Wall Street Journal best selling garden book, A Time To Plant (2011) Sip & Savor (2012), Porch Living (2012) and Wreaths For All Seasons (2012) published by Gibbs-Smith Publishers.
-All of Farmer’s books are inspired by his life growing up on a farm where farm-to-table was a lifestyle not just a popular notion.
+Native of Kathleen, Georgia, James Farmer is the author of the Wall Street Journal best-selling book, A Time To Plant (2011) Sip & Savor (2012), Porch Living (2012), Wreaths For All Seasons (2012), and A Time to Cook (2013), published by Gibbs-Smith Publishers.

-With a passion for the land and Southern culture, he earned a degree in gardening design and then opened a landscape design company in 2005.
+With the passion for the land and Southern culture, he earned a degree in gardening design and then opened a landscape design company in 2005.
 Farmer was soon asked to consult on an important historic garden that needed restoration and updating.
 News quickly spread about James’ work, and the garden was soon featured in The Atlanta Journal and Constitution, Southern Living Magazine, Traditional Home Magazine, and ultimately in the book, Private Gardens of Georgia.
 James’ business soared in the Southeast as a result.
-At the same time, because of his love for entertaining from the garden, he began creating floral arrangements and consulting on food for private parties and weddings held by a growing client list.
+At the same time, because of his love for entertaining using the bounty from the garden, he began creating floral arrangements and consulting on food for private parties and weddings held by a growing client list.
 Local media coverage of these very special events, and word- of-mouth have made a “James Farmer Party” in demand in the South.

 In Spring 2013, James opened his design and antique store, James Farmer Inc., in downtown Perry.

 He is currently writing Dinner on the Grounds (Spring 2014) to be published by Gibbs-Smith Publishers.